 Partial dentures are a removable dental device customized to restore missing teeth in your mouth.
 Missing teeth can have severely detrimental effects on your oral health.
-Our staff at Janice K. Pliszczak, DDS, including Janice K. Pliszczak, DDS, can slow, or even stop, these effects, protecting the health of your mouth.
+Our staff at Janice K. Pliszczak, DDS can slow, or even stop, these effects, protecting the health of your mouth.
 We are happy to meet with you, perform a full evaluation, and together create a treatment plan that best suits your needs.

 Partial dentures are different from a dental bridge in how they are fixed in place.
 Both prosthetics are used to replace missing teeth, the main difference is:

 ||A partial denture is designed to replace a few or many missing teeth.
 It does not matter where the missing teeth are located on the arch, the missing teeth can be neighboring or on opposite ends of the arch, and somewhere in between.
 Partial dentures use a clasp system to snap in your mouth which the patient removes for cleaning and at night while you sleep.

 ||Dental bridges are used to replace one or two missing teeth, though we can better make that determination on your situation.
 A bridge uses cement to hold it permanently in place.